Dynamic hysteresis and transitions controlled by asymmetry in potential: energetic and entropic aspects: Results and Discussions

-Here, $P_{L}(t)$ and $P_{R}(t)$ are the normalized integrated probability of the residence of the particles in the left well and the right well at time $t$, respectively.
-Therefore, their values range from $0$ to $1$.
-A mathematical interpretation for this quantifier is that it is the integrated value of the probability of finding a particle at position $x$ at time $t$, $P(x,t)$, in the range of the state variable $x$, within the respective limits of $x_{1}$ and $x_{2}$ which define the practical boundaries of the left and the right well appropriately.
+Here, $P_{L}(t)$ and $P_{R}(t)$ are the normalized integrated probability of the residence of the particles in the left well and the right well at time $t$, respectively. \mdas{i.e., it implies the condition that $P_{L}(t)+P_{R}(t)=1$ at any instant of time.} Therefore, the values of $P_{L}(t)$ and $P_{R}(t)$ range from $0$ to $1$.
+A mathematical interpretation for this quantifier is that it is the integrated value of the probability of finding a particle at position $x$ at time $t$, $P(x,t)$, in the range of the state variable $x$, within the respective limits of $x_{1}$ and $x_{2}$.
+For the present case, $x_{1}$ and $x_{2}$ define the practical boundaries of the left and the right well, appropriately. \mdas{Ideally, the values of $x_{1}$ and $x_{2}$ are $-\infty$ and $0$, respectively, for the left well, and their corresponding values are $0$ and $+\infty$ for the right well.
+However, for the realistic simulation purposes, the $\pm \infty$ limits can be truncated to pertinent finite values beyond which the probability of finding the Brownian particle becomes negligibly small.}